 - 1 large hammered metal planter bowl (for larger sink)

-- leftover screws and some random rusty nails for some final attachments
+- leftover wood screws and some random rusty nails for some final attachments

 - plastic water pitcher/faucet (leftover from our wedding, similar)

 - Stove knobs (part of an IKEA lacing bead toy – secured with rusty nails!)

 - Piece of 18″x18″ plywood

 - Chalkboard paint (leftover from kitchen wall (similar)

 - *small hammered metal sink bowl so it would match the larger one – $13